Auldhouse, South Lanarkshire: Politics

 The area is administered by Auldhouse, Lindsayfield and Chapelton Community Council.
 There are four local councillors who cover Auldhouse, the council ward being Avondale and Stonehouse.
-Auldhouse is represented in the Scottish Parliament by the MSP Mairi McAllan of the Scottish National Party (SNP) for the Clydesdale constituency, and in Westminster in the East Kilbride, Strathaven and Lesmahagow constituency by Lisa Cameron (SNP).
+Auldhouse is represented in the Scottish Parliament by the MSP Mairi McAllan of the Scottish National Party (SNP) for the Clydesdale constituency, since 2021; and in Westminster in the East Kilbride and Strathaven constituency by Joani Reid (Labour) since 2024.

 Amenities

 The village contains the Auldhouse Arms public house and Auldhouse Primary School.
 Nearby is the Langlands Moss Nature Reserve.
 Langlands Moss, a lowland raised bog to the North East of Auldhouse, was the first designated Local Nature Reserve in South Lanarkshire which was formally established in 1996.

-Auldhouse Primary School has a maximum capacity of 50 pupils, with a current roll of 48.
+Auldhouse Primary School has a maximum capacity of 50 pupils, with a current roll of 43.
 Of the five original village schools in the East Kilbride area, only Auldhouse remains.
 The Old Village School in East Kilbride closed in 1974 and Jackton School in 1988.
 Maxwellton Endowed School was sold as a private residence in 1911 and Millwell Endowed School, between Laigh Cleughearn Farm and the Rutherend Toll, was shut down as far back as 1872.
+However, Auldhouse School did have a modern extension built in 2014, at a cost of £2.7 million, with the original building still serving as the school's gym hall, lunch hall and kitchen.

-The average house price value in the area is £133,189.
+As of 2015, the average house price value in the area was £133,189.